marekmurawski/ace/README.md

 0.0.5

+- the editor now stores text cursor position and gets focus automatically
+- bugfixes for scroll position persistence
 - added option to toggle active line highlighting
 - corrected selection color in monokai theme to black
 - added new theme - Sublime Monokai - by NicNLD
+- added dutch translation - by NicNLD
+- some js code refactoring

 0.0.4